-The HKICPA has issued certain new and revised HKFRSs that are first effective or available for early adoption for the current accounting period of the Group.
-There have been no significant changes to the accounting policies applied in these financial statements as a result of these developments.
-The Group has not applied any new or revised HKFRS that is not yet effective for the current accounting period (see note 30).
+The HKICPA has issued certain amendments to HKFRSs that are first effective or available for early adoption for the current accounting period of the Group.
+There have been no significant changes to the accounting policies applied in these consolidated financial statements as a result of these developments.
+The Group has not applied any new or revised HKFRS that is not yet effective for the current accounting period (see note 31).